LairdCP/Pinnacle_100_Sample_Applications/apps/lte_console/README.rst

 Overview
 ********

-The LTE Console application inplements a terminal interface that allows interaction with the modem via its published AT command set.
+The LTE Console application implements a terminal interface that allows interaction with the modem via its published AT command set.
 It also allows the power consumption of the modem to be externally observed by triggering sleep and shut down modes of the modem.

 Commands available are as follows.